This policy describes how we handle the personal information you provide to us via our website and online forms.

 Third-Party Website Measurement and Customization Technologies

-MCC uses Google Analytics to measure the number of visitors to the different sections of our site, find out what information is most viewed, and to help us make our website more useful to our visitors.
+This website uses Google Analytics Premium to measure the number of visitors to its different sections, to find out what information is most viewed, and to help us make our website more useful to our visitors.

 Some pages on our site may include web content or functionality from third parties, such as embedded videos hosted by non-MCC services.
 For example, as of August 1, 2013, content or functionality from the following third parties may be present on some mcc.gov pages: